Key takeaways

 You can open a 529 plan for anyone, regardless of their age, and they don't have to be a family member.
 They just have to be a U.S. citizen or resident with a social security number or tax ID.

-If you're wondering, can I open a 529 plan for myself?
-The answer is yes, as long as you're over 18, are a U.S. citizen or resident, and have a social security number or tax ID.
+You can even open a 529 to save for yourself as long as you're over 18, are a U.S. citizen or resident, and have a social security number or tax ID.

 1. Compare your 529 plan options

 Each state and the District of Columbia sponsors at least one 529 plan, but you’re not limited to using the one that’s “yours.”
 You can invest in any state’s plan, no matter where you live or where your child eventually attends college.
-One benefit of using your own state’s plan, however, is that you could get a full or partial state tax deduction on your contributions, if your state offers that benefit.
+But one benefit of using your own state’s plan is that you could get a full or partial state tax deduction on your contributions, if your state offers that benefit.
 (Otherwise, you don’t get a tax deduction on your 529 contributions.)

-CollegeSavings.org is set up to present the options out there and allow you to compare different plans.
+CollegeSavings.org helps explain the options and makes it easy to compare different plans.
 Some things to watch for when comparison shopping:

 2. Choose the 529 plan custodian and beneficiary

 If you have more than one bundle of joy, consider opening separate accounts for each child.
-The money has to be spent on the beneficiary you name but you can switch the name of the beneficiary on your 529 down the line to another member of your family if needed.
+You can switch the name of the beneficiary on your 529 down the line to another member of your family if needed.

 3. Decide how much to put into the 529 plan, and what to invest in

-Think about how much you need to seed your account (some 529 plans require a minimum), as well as how much you think you can set aside on a regular basis to keep funding it.
+Think about how much you need to open your account (some 529 plans require a minimum), as well as how much you think you can contribute regularly.
 While your instinct is probably to contribute as much as possible now, don’t do so at the expense of other important goals like retirement.
 Remember, there’s no such thing as a merit scholarship for your golden years.

 Much like other types of investment accounts, you can invest the money in a 529 plan in assets like stocks, bonds and money market accounts.
-Some plans may offer age-based funds as well, which will rebalance your assets for you automatically depending on when your child will be attending college—the closer the first day of college gets, the more conservative the asset mix becomes.
+Some plans may offer age-based funds (technically known as target-date funds), which will rebalance your assets for you automatically depending on when your child will be attending college—the closer the first day of college gets, the more conservative the asset mix becomes.

 4. Use your 529 plan money wisely